Everything about a DMARC Record

 What is a DMARC record?

-p: Apply this policy to email that fails the DMARC check.
-This policy can be set to 'none', 'quarantine', or 'reject'. 'none' is used to collect the DMARC report and gain insight into the current emailflows and their status;
+- p: Apply this policy to emails that fail the DMARC check.
+This policy can be set to 'none', 'quarantine', or 'reject'. 'none' is used to collect DMARC reports and gain insight into the current emailflows and their status;

-adkim: Specifies the 'Alignment Mode' for DKIM signatures, this can be either 'r' (Relaxed) or 's' (Strict).
-In Relaxed mode also authenticated DKIM signing domains (d=) that share a Organizational Domain with an emails From domain will pass the DMARC check.
+- adkim: Specifies the 'Alignment Mode' for DKIM signatures, this can be either 'r' (Relaxed) or 's' (Strict).
+In Relaxed mode, authenticated DKIM signing domains (d=) that share an Organizational Domain with an email's From domain will pass the DMARC check.
 In Strict mode an exact match is required;

-aspf: Specifies the 'Alignment Mode' for SPF, this can be either 'r' (Relaxed) or 's' (Strict).
-In Relaxed mode also authenticated SPF domains that share a Organizational Domain with an emails From domain will pass the DMARC check.
+- aspf: Specifies the 'Alignment Mode' for SPF, this can be either 'r' (Relaxed) or 's' (Strict).
+In Relaxed mode, authenticated SPF domains that share an Organizational Domain with an email's From domain will pass the DMARC check.
 In Strict mode an exact match is required;

 DMARC record VS DMARC policy